 Dr. Eck found that the relationships between the minerals and other nutrients determine how much energy you will have.
 By balancing these minerals, you can increase your ability to release energy from foods.
 And you can increase your cells' ability to use the food energy to produce human energy.
 As energy increases, healing begins throughout the mind and body.

 Please see the section on Nutritional Balancing for more information on the science of Nutritional Balancing.
-The section on Natural Therapies has information on a wide range of other effective therapies.
+The sections on Natural Therapies and Herbal Medicine have information on a wide range of other effective therapies.
 Chinese Herbal Therapy is an excellent method for clearing infections, controlling symptoms, and building strength and balance.

 "Burnout causes more frustration and guilt, and loss of self esteem than any other human phenomenon.
 The person whose life has been gutted by stress-damage usually does not know what hit him - and usually has no idea what is really wrong with him.
 Lacking a proper physical explanation, the person often turns inward and blames himself.
 This creates a problem of low self-image that no amount of psychological analysis can ever correct.
 The only solution to this emotional dead-end is to restore the energy-producing systems of the human body."

 (As an Amazon Associate I earn a small amount from qualifying purchases)